Bamidele0102/Darey.io-projects/git-version-control-basics/README.md

 ### Git Clone Command

-To clone a repository from GitHub, you can use the following command in your terminal:
+I used the git clone command to clone the repository from GitHub to my local system, using the following command in my terminal:
 <!--
 ```bash
 git clone <repository-url>